Countesswells to Cults Active Woodland Group

 We are a new community woodland group to the west of the city of Aberdeen, working with landowners, Forestry and Land Scotland (FLS), and Aberdeen City Council (ACC) to make the most of this natural woodland asset on our doorstep.

 The aims of the group are to encourage the local community to use and enjoy the woodlands, whilst doing as much as we can to improve the biodiversity of these varied woods.
-This is where you can get involved with the volunteer activities we organise.

 Where does the group operate?
-The FLS areas can be seen in more detail here and here More information about the third piece of land, Cults Quarry Woods can be found in this document.
+The FLS areas can be seen in more detail here and here.
+More information about the third piece of land, Cults Quarry Woods can be found in this document.

 ©Claire Marsden